aspiers/openstack-summit-2016-austin-project-creation/markdown/setting-up-your-project.md

     * Check if the review system is setup correctly.
     * Check the CI system.
     * Give appropriate permissions (core approvers).

+Note:
-* Lets focus on things that are not documented for obvious reasons.
+Let's focus on things that are not documented for obvious reasons.

 <!-- .slide: data-state="normal" -->